lemuellloren/basic-user-management-system-API/README.md

 # basic-user-management-system-API

-A basic user management system API implementing authentication (login page), CRUD functions.
+A basic CRUD APIs using NodeJS, Express, and MYSQL.